 On a Brewing Heritage Tour, you’ll experience Cincinnati during its Pre-Prohibition heyday.
 These guided tours include special access to locations that are not typically open to the public, such as subterranean lagering cellars.

-Most of our Brewing Heritage Tours start and end at the Christian Moerlein Malthouse Taproom located at 1621 Moore Street in Over-the-Rhine, Cincinnati’s historic neighborhood.
+Most of our Brewing Heritage Tours start and end at our new Tour Center located at 1939 Race Street in Over-the-Rhine, Cincinnati’s historic neighborhood or at our satellite location, the Moerlein Lager House House, located next to Great American Ballpark.
 Although the Christian Moerlein brewery closed during Prohibition, the brand was resurrected in the 1980s and then bought by Cincinnati resident Gregory Hardman in 2004.
 It’s now a thriving craft brewery.
-Built in the 1860s, the Malthouse Taproom is the perfect spot to wrap up your tour and enjoy award-winning Christian Moerlein brews.

 We have many different guided tours typically offered Fridays, Saturdays and Sundays.
 After deciding on the type and date of your tour, you can easily purchase tickets online.
 We also offer private and group tours, which are perfect for special occasions and corporate gatherings.
 Be sure to check us out on Facebook, Twitter, Instagram or LinkedIn for our latest updates!